 Join us in a wonderful rustic atmosphere with animal viewing while taste testing many different wines and beers.
 This fun event is held in the Bismarck Tribune Discovery Center with all proceeds going to help support the wild residents of Dakota Zoo and worldwide wildlife conservation efforts.
-Tickets are $35 for Dakota Zoo Members and $35 for non-members.
+Tickets are $35 for Dakota Zoo Members and $40 for non-members.
 They can be purchased at the admission window, online or by calling (701) 223-7543.
 There is a limited number of tickets available so purchase your tickets early.
 Be sure to check the Schedule of Events for dates and times.

-This wine tasting began as an event that was truly “For the Birds.”
-Because of the generous support of folks like you, our raptor rehabilitation program has assisted numerous eagles, hawks, falcons and owls, resulting in many of them being released back into the wild.
-As this event has grown more popular, we have expanded it to benefit all of the conservation efforts we support with a portion of the proceeds from this event directed towards the Dakota Zoo Conservation Fund.
+When our wine tasting began it was truly “For the Birds.”
+Thanks to the generous support of folks like you, our raptor rehabilitation program has assisted numerous eagles, hawks, and other birds of prey.
+In recent years, our event has evolved to encompass all of the conservation efforts we support with a portion of the proceeds from this event directed towards the Dakota Zoo Conservation Fund.

 Did you know?

 That each of our fast-growing tigers needs 10 pounds of specially mixed ground beef every day.
 That's a $10,000 yearly dinner tab for our three big cats.

 That one full grown grizzly bear can easily polish off 60 pounds of grapes (their favorites), apples, dog chow, meat, pears, squash, watermelon, bread & lettuce per day.
 That’s $1100 per bear per year.
 Thank goodness much of our produce is generously donated by Dan's Supermarket.